AirTag vs GPS Tracker

 AirTag vs GPS tracker — the short version

 A GPS tracker has its own GPS chip and its own cellular modem, so it reports its location directly.
 That's why it works in the middle of nowhere.
-That's also why it costs $50–$300+ upfront, $5–$25/month per device in cellular fees, and usually lasts hours to weeks on a charge.
+That's also why it costs $50–$300+ upfront and $5–$25/month per device in cellular fees — enterprise fleet platforms like Samsara, Motive, and Verizon Connect run $25–$45/vehicle/mo, with 36-month contracts and $99–$148 per-vehicle hardware typical.
+Battery lasts hours to weeks on a charge.

 An AirTag has none of that.
 It's a Bluetooth beacon that piggybacks on the roughly one billion iPhones, iPads, and Macs in the Find My network — they pick up the signal and forward it on.
-One-time cost is $29 per unit, no subscriptions, and the coin-cell battery runs about a year.
+TagLogger supplies AirTag-based tags starting at $15 hardware (one-time) with a $10/tag monthly service that falls to $7.50/tag/mo at 80+ tags, no cellular SIM (live pricing).
+The coin-cell battery runs about a year — see the AirTag battery life guide for swap intervals and the Extended Battery Case option.
 The catch: if no Apple device comes within Bluetooth range of the AirTag, you don't get a fresh location.
 In cities, suburbs, and most workplaces that's basically constant.
 In the wilderness, not so much.

 So in populated operating areas, AirTags plus a history/geofence layer like TagLogger cover the same operational need at maybe a tenth the cost.
 In genuinely remote territory or when you need sub-meter precision on every update, a GPS tracker is still the right tool.
 Most fleets end up running AirTags on the bulk of their assets and keeping GPS for the edge cases.